2-packet/service-topbar/database/README.md

 Endpoint: `http://ip:port/restaurant/:id`

-This endpoint accepts an [object](#DATA) on the request body and a id parameter that will be used to identify the database entry that will be updated.
+This endpoint accepts an [object](#DATA) on the request body and an id parameter that will be used to identify the database entry that will be updated.
 Responds with 201 success code or 500 server error code.

 >SERVER CODE:
 ```